rodrigo0345/scratch_3d_renderer/README.md

 ## Additional Details

-- The engine uses a simple C array for rasterization, making it lightweight and efficient.
+- The engine uses a simple C array for rasterization, making it lightweight but not very efficient xD
 - It currently supports basic 3D object loading and rendering with options for wireframe, filled triangles, and combined modes.

 ## Demo